scalability4all/voice-enabled-chatbot/README.md

 Hey, what is the weather today? - **Weather Information**

-I want to know if there are any shopping stores near me. - **Location Information**
+I want to know if there are any shopping stores near me? - **Location Information**

 Will it rain today? - **Weather Information**

-Can you tell me availability of item in Store X? - **Inventory Information**
+Can you tell me availability of item in store X? - **Inventory Information**

 Initially the application should be able to identify each particular topic and then return the appropriate response.
 After that, the chatbot should carry on the conversation regarding that particular topic.
-For ex:
+For eg:

 **User** - I want to know if there are any shopping stores near me.